dusk-network/plonk/docs/notes-KZG10.md

 another reason for choosing a commitment scheme with homomorphism.
-PLONK makes use of the linearisation technique, originally concieved in the SONIC [paper][sonic_paper].
+PLONK makes use of the linearisation technique, originally conceived in the SONIC [paper][sonic_paper].
 This technique requires the the commitment scheme to be homomorphic.
-Without modification of PLONK by means of remving the lineariser, we are unable to use techniques such as [FRI][fri_paper] protocol.
+Without modification of PLONK by means of removing the lineariser, we are unable to use techniques such as [FRI][fri_paper] protocol.